Update One: Say Hello to a Dark Prince

 But until then, the Midnight Edition is a way to bridge the gap.

-I’m not sure whether Nissan named the Qashqai Midnight Edition ironically giving its timing but the added features certainly play up its dark side on the exterior.
+I’m not sure whether Nissan named the Qashqai Midnight Edition ironically, given its late-life timing, but the added features certainly play up its dark side on the exterior.

 Nissan has splashed gloss black across the front V-motion grille, on the bumper blades, mirror caps and roof rails.